 Rosebud Reservation, South Dakota -- St. Francis Mission and School and the Rosebud Reservation Catholic parishes.
 The Jesuits have administered these institutions primarily with assistance from the Sisters of St. Francis of Penance and Christian Charity and Lakota deacons and laity.

 Wind River Reservation, Wyoming -- St. Stephen's Mission and School and/or the Wind River Reservation Catholic parishes.
 The Jesuits have administered these institutions primarily with assistance from the Sisters of St. Francis of Penance of Philadelphia and Shoshoni and Arapaho deacons and laity.

 Elsewhere -- The chart only includes assignments in South Dakota and Wyoming.

 Sources: Catalogs of the German, Missouri, Wisconsin, and combined U.S.A.
 Provinces of the Society of Jesus; New Lakota Dictionary, Jan Ullrich, editor, www.lakhota.org, 2008; House Chronicles of the Franciscan Sisters of Penance and Christian Charity in Series 2 Reports, Holy Rosary Mission/Red Cloud Indian School Records, and in Series 2 Reports, St. Francis Mission Records; and Series 1 Author Index to Correspondence, Bureau of Catholic Indian Missions Records, all at Marquette University.

-See also -- Guides to Catholic-Related Records for the United States about Native Americans, which provides histories, collection summaries, and contact information to archival repositories of the Jesuits, Sisters of St. Francis, and other pertinent sources.
+See also -- Guide to Catholic Records about Native Americans in the United States, which provides histories, collection summaries, and contact information to archival repositories of the Jesuits, Sisters of St. Francis, and other pertinent sources.